Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 La Gomera

-A visit to the smaller island of La Gomera is also well worth it as the island contains a number of various attractions that revolve around its terrain, unique wildlife, and indigenous plant life.
+A visit to the smaller island of La Gomera is also well worth it as the island contains several various attractions that revolve around its terrain, unique wildlife, and indigenous plant life.

-The local community considered some of these rocks sacred such as the Fortaleza.
-Wildlife species found in this area include the Gomeran lizard, Gomeran skink, Hyla Meridionalis, and Laurel Pigeon.
+The local community considered some rocks sacred, such as the Fortaleza.
+Wildlife species in this area include the Gomeran lizard, Gomeran skink, Hyla Meridionalis, and Laurel Pigeon.

 Top things to do and see in La Gomera

-1. Visit Agulo Village known as the jewel of La Gomera.
+- Visit Agulo Village, which is known as the jewel of La Gomera.

 El Hierro